TOmorrowarc1/ClassSelectionSystem/README.md

             },
             ...
          ],
+         "errorMessage": "string, empty when no error",
       }
    13. SelectCourse:
       {
-         "ErrorMessage": "string, empty when no error",
+         "errorMessage": "string, empty when no error",
       }
    14. DropCourse:
       {
-         "ErrorMessage": "string, empty when no error",
+         "errorMessage": "string, empty when no error",
       }

 ### More Specifc Design and Implementation